pnp/script-samples/scripts/teams-clone-team/README.md

 This script allow us to clone an existing team into a new one with changed properties.

 On the new to be "cloned" team we can define name, description, visibility and "parts to clone" ("Apps","Tabs","Settings","Channels",  "Members")

+Latest update, added the -IncludeContent  switch ... allowing to actual clone structure and content !!

 The script is a subset of the SPO powershell packages with content (PnPCandy) concept already been used across many projects.